diogro/expressionVariance-manuscript/main.md

 ## Datasets

-We use 57 publicly available human gene expression data sets which are derived from the studies listed in table \ref{tab1} of the [Methods](#Methods) section.
+We use 57 publicly available human gene expression RNA-seq data sets which are derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section.
+We only use dataset from population samples, so we exclude studies using single-cell data.
+We also did not use studies those with no corresponding publication and studies without sample-level metadata.
 Several data sets were derived from two large consortiums: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.

 ## Gene expression standard deviations